 My father sadly nodded and said some heartwarming things, mentioned taxes.
 My mother kissed my cheek and squished me with a hug.
 Rowan looked surprised but said nothing.

 I looked back at my family.
 Should I lose I would miss them.
 I would miss my brothers’ shenanigans.
 I took in all the details of that scene like ink off a stamp onto my mind.
-“I will remember this moment,” I thunked: Billy’s dancing moustache, Tom’s spinning hat, Ashfucklers’s embodiment of corporeal existence, my dad’s twitchy complexion, my mom’s long arms, and the image deposited right in there.
+“I will remember this moment,” I thunked: Billy’s dancing moustache, Tom’s spinning hat, Ashfuckler’s embodiment of corporeal existence, my dad’s twitchy complexion, my mom’s long arms, and the image deposited right in there.

 “Goodbye everyone,” I said.
 “I love you all.”